Types and Casting

 In brief, the type angle[size] is manipulated very similarly to a single unsigned integer, where the value 1 represents an angle of \(2\pi/2^{\text{size}}\), and the largest representable value is this subtracted from \(2\pi\).
 Addition with other angles, and multiplication and division by unsigned integers is defined by standard unsigned-integer arithmetic, with more details found in the section on classical instructions.

-The statement angle[size] name; statement declares a new angle called name with size bits in its representation.
+The statement angle[size] name; declares a new angle called name with size bits in its representation, where size must be a positive integer.
 Angles can be assigned values using the constant π or pi, such as:

 // Declare a 20-bit angle with the value of "π/2"